-Technology Sector Risk.
-The Fund's investments have significant exposure to the technology sector.
+Information Technology Sector Risk.
+As of June 30, 2016, issuers in the information technology sector represented 30.87% of the Underlying Index.
 The value of stocks of technology companies and companies that rely heavily on technology is particularly vulnerable to rapid changes in technology product cycles, rapid product obsolescence, government regulation and competition, both domestically and internationally, including competition from competitors with lower production costs.
 Technology companies and companies that rely heavily on technology, especially those of smaller, less-seasoned companies, tend to be more volatile than the overall market.
 Technology companies are heavily dependent on patent and intellectual property rights, the loss or impairment of which may adversely affect profitability.
 Additionally, companies in the technology sector may face dramatic and often unpredictable changes in growth rates and competition for the services of qualified personnel.